-Annual work programme and multi-annual work programme programming
+Annual work programme and multi-annual work programmeprogramming

-- 1. The Management Board shall adopt the programming document containing the multiannual programming and the annual work programme the latest by 30 November each year, based on a draft put forward by the Executive Director, taking into account the opinion of the Commission and in relation to the multiannual programming after consulting the European Parliament and national Parliaments.
-It shall forward it The programming document shall be forwarded to the European Parliament, the Council, the Commission and national pParliaments. - 2.
+- The Management Board shall adopt the programming document containing the multiannual programming and the annual work programme the latest by 30 November each year, based on a draft put forward by the Executive Director, taking into account the opinion of the Commission and in relation to the multiannual programming after consulting the JPSG.
+It shall forward itThe programming document shall be forwarded to the JPSGEuropean Parliament, the Council and the Commission and national pParliaments. - 2.
 The annual work programme shall comprise detailed objectives and expected results including performance indicators.
 It shall also contain a description of the actions to be financed and an indication of the financial and human resources allocated to each action, in accordance with the principles of activity-based budgeting and management.
-The annual work programme shall be coherent with the multi-annual work programme programming referred to in paragraphs 4-1 and 1a.
+The annual work programme shall be coherent with the multi-annual work programmeprogramming referred to in paragraphs+1 and 1a.
 It shall clearly indicate tasks that have been added, changed or deleted in comparison with the previous financial year. - 3.
 The Management Board shall amend the adopted annual work programme if a new task is given to Europol.